-Maybe you are in London for a business trip and are looking to kill some time after you’ve checked out of your Airbnb.
-Maybe you just live here and your weekend plans were cancelled.
+Looking for things to do alone in London?
+Maybe you are in the city for a business trip and are looking to kill some time after you’ve checked out of your Airbnb.
+Maybe your weekend plans were cancelled at the last minute.
 Whatever the reason is, nobody wants to be forced to stay inside and watch the parade of Insta-stories of people having a -seemingly- better time than them.

 London can get very lonely if you’ve got no one to share it with.
 However, just because no one is available, it doesn’t mean you have to spend your day inside watching Sex Education (although it’s highly recommended).
 Here are 12 things to do alone in London alone if your plans have gone awry (or if you’ve got no friends).